pramish/Dice-Ball/README.md

-# Learning_Swift_Udemy
+# DiceBall
-This is a first app made on swift.
+This is a first application made using Swift.